 What is the best time of year to visit Utah National Parks?

 Utah is beautiful at any time of the year.
 Moreover, Utah National Parks are open all year round.
-But most of all is worth visit Utah Mighty 5 during Spring and Fall.
+But most of all is worth visiting Utah Mighty 5 during Spring and Fall.

 Spring in Utah National Parks